-In June 2021, Assure issued a debenture to Centurion (the "Debenture") with a maturity date of June 9, 2025 (the "Maturity Date"), in the principal amount of \$11 million related to a credit facility comprised of a \$6 million senior term loan (the "Senior Term Loan"), a \$2 million senior revolving loan (the "Senior Revolving Loan") and a \$3 million senior term acquisition line (the "Senior Term Acquisition Line" and together with the Senior Term Loan and the Senior Revolving Loan, the "Credit Facility").
+Term Acquisition Line" and together with the Senior Term Loan and the Senior Revolving Loan, the "Credit Facility").
 Additionally, the Company issued 13,750 warrants with an exercise price of \$7.55 which expire on June 14, 2025.
 During November 2021, the Company and Centurion entered into an amendment to allow the Senior Short Term Acquisition Line to be utilized for organic growth and general working capital purposes.
 Under the terms and conditions of the debt arrangement, Centurion modified their debt covenant calculations to allow bad debt expense to be excluded.
-The Company's was not in compliance with the debt covenants as of June 30, 2023.
-However, on August 11, 2023, the Company received a debt covenant waiver effective June 30, 2023.
+The Company's was not in compliance with the debt covenants as of September 30, 2023.
+However, on November 20, 2023, the Company received a debt covenant waiver as of September 30, 2023.
 The Company expects similar waivers will be required from Centurion in future periods.